What is a brand story?

 The smaller parts of your brand story need to fit within the same overall tone as your main brand story but can be useful for creating a more personal connection within the brand itself.

-For example, while my main brand story is to help small businesses create connection and thrive, I also love sharing knowledge, deal with the constant jumping between being a business owner and a mom while trying to succeed at both, have a deep love/obsession with Oreos ( I’ll share!) and say silly things from time to time and just know how to break the silence and laugh.
+For example, while my main brand story is to help service based businesses create a recognizable brand the customers seek out.
+I also love sharing knowledge, deal with the constant jumping between being a business owner and a mom while trying to succeed at both, have a deep love/obsession with Oreos ( I’ll share!) and say silly things from time to time and just know how to break the silence and laugh.

 Those all fit within my main goal, but the smaller portions tell you who I am, and creates a connection on a personal level.